360º magnetism for 3-Day Eventing horses

 Foot imbalance often contributes to foot pain.
 Because of this, regular and high standard farriery is incredibly important in maintaining the soundness of an eventing horse.

 To compete at high levels Eventers spend considerable time in cardio training with their horse; allowing them to complete cross country courses in the fastest time possible.
-With regular training injuries are experienced more often than with other less demanding disciplines.
-Prevention and wellbeing is key to keeping horses in as best shape as possible.
+With regular training, injuries are experienced more often than with other less demanding disciplines.
+Prevention and wellbeing is key to keeping horses in the best shape possible.